How to Build a Greenhouse

 In this guide, we discuss what tools, safety equipment, and materials you’d need, as well as the steps involved in building a greenhouse, among other relevant subjects.

-In this article, we focus primarily on how to construct a lean-to greenhouse.
-Other types include attached, detached, and ridge and furrow (gutter connected) greenhouses.
+In this article, we focus primarily on how to construct a stand-alone greenhouse.
+Other types include a lean-to, detached, and ridge and furrow (gutter connected) greenhouses.

 White greenhouse